 Highlights: Diligent, Upbeat, Playful.

 The Spanish Water Dog is a very versatile herding dog, capable of herding both land and aquatic animals.
-This well-balanced dog is intelligent with strong natural herding, hunting and protective instincts.
+This well-balanced dog is intelligent with strong herding, hunting and protective instincts.

 13. Polish Lowland Sheepdog